Cheesemaking deserves better tooling — and better writing.

 When you configure a cheese in the Lab, a reasoning engine — built on modern large language models, constrained by a working body of cheesemaking knowledge — considers your choices as a set of technical decisions.
 It returns a viability score, a description of the likely result, a recipe outline, a scientific explanation, and flavour-forward notes (pairings, playlist, serving suggestions).
 It's opinionated and it tries to be useful.

-Where the Lab is wrong, tell us.
+Where the Lab is wrong, tell us — and where your Final Conclusion disagrees with the prediction, that disagreement is the point.
 This is a craft, not a science with settled parameters; we'll update.

 Who it's for